 A child whose sibling dies loses more than a brother or sister.
 They have to adjust to many new situations.
 They may now be an only child, the eldest in the family or the youngest.
 They may now be the only boy or girl.
 Changes such as these are profound for children.
 The family system has changed and there are major readjustments to be made.

-One of a child’s major challenges is that their parents are grieving too.
-Parents who used to offer reassurance when things went wrong are now themselves upset.
-Children sometimes find it hard to talk to the parents, for fear of upsetting them further.
-While encouraging children to be open with their parents, teachers can offer reassurance and normality and a space for children to talk informally without the fear they will be a burden.
-If concerns come up that a teacher is unsure of or worried about, they can communicate with the child’s parents.
-In some schools this will be the role of the principal or the HSCL( Home School Community Liaison) coordinator.
+One of the major challenges for the child is that their parent/parents are grieving intensely.
+The parents who in the past provided stability and structure are now themselves unsure and distressed.
+Depending on their age a child may avoid talking to them about their dead sibling for fear of upsetting them further.
+Teachers, who are not emotionally impacted in the same way, can offer reassurance, normality and a space for children to talk informally without fearing they will cause distress.
+If concerns come up that the teacher is unsure or worried about they can communicate with the child’s parents.
+In some schools this will be the role of the Principal or the HSCL( Home School Liaison Coordinator).

-A number of siblings in a family may appear to grieve in very different ways.
-A six year old boy might want to talk and might have some very concrete questions for his teacher, while his older sister in sixth class might ask not to talk about the death publicly at all.
-The school can stay in contact with the parents and respect their wishes around how the school acknowledges the death, taking into consideration the different needs of each child.
+The school should stay in contact with the parents and respect their wishes around how the school acknowledges the death, taking into consideration the different needs of all the children in school.
 It is important to remember that siblings will have very different understandings of death depending on their age and stage of development.

-It can be a great comfort to parents to know that school staff want to be sensitive to their children.
-It is reassuring when the school ensures that the child continues their interests; parents appreciate that school is a place when things can be normal.
+It can be a great comfort to parents to know school staff want to be sensitive to their remaining child/ children.
+School has not changed and this normality and routine is vital as a child adjusts to a life changing event.